Updated: Mar 31

 Even for those just curious about what a dental implant is or what this procedure entails, this 2-minute read will answer all of your burning questions regarding dental implants.
 A dental implant procedure is a highly effective dental surgery to permanently replace a tooth, several teeth, or even all of them.
 With its proven results and high success rate, it's no wonder that the demand for dental implants in Malaysia is higher now than ever before.

-Here in Malaysia, the dental implants procedure comes in three parts.
+Here in Malaysia, the dental implant procedure comes in three parts.
 The implant treatment involves the fixture, the abutment, and the crown.
 The fixture, which replaces the root of a tooth, is the implant itself that will be surgically placed into your jawbone.
 After that, the abutment is placed on top of the fixture to securely hold the crown in place.
 Last but not least, the crown itself is the artificial tooth that fully functions like a natural tooth.

 While it does sound simple enough, there are many factors to consider during a dental implant procedure.
 There has to be sufficient bone material in the jaw to act as a solid foundation for the implant for a procedure to proceed.
-If your implant doctor deems it necessary, you may have to undergo a bone grafting procedure for the dental implant insertion.
+If your implant doctor deems it necessary, you may have to undergo a bone grafting procedure for dental implant insertion.
 Besides that, several complications may also arise throughout the surgical procedure as well as post-surgery.

 The demographic for dental implant procedures in Malaysia is similar to what is seen in other countries.
-Considering the limited resources surrounding proper oral care available back then in Malaysia, a dental implant procedure is not an uncommon prevalence in the ageing population today.
-Besides the elderly, there are also other situations where dental implant procedure is called upon, such as periodontal disease, sports injury or due to impact from car accidents.
+Considering the limited resources surrounding proper oral care available back then in Malaysia, a dental implant procedure is not uncommon prevalence in the ageing population today.
+Besides the elderly, there are also other situations where dental implant procedure is called upon, such as periodontal disease, sports injury or impact from car accidents.

-While some causes of missing teeth are inevitable, there are some ways you can prevent having yourself from getting dental implants in Malaysia.
+While some causes of missing teeth are inevitable, there are some ways you can prevent yourself from getting dental implants in Malaysia.
 Tooth decay is a prominent cause for undergoing a dental implant procedure, and you can, in fact, prevent tooth decay.
 Practice proper dental hygiene to keep your teeth and mouth free from any harmful bacteria.
 If you have your oral hygiene in check, there is no need to consider having a dental implant procedure or be worried about dental implant costs in Malaysia.